jenkinsci/sge-cloud-plugin/README.md

 The job owner can select whether SGE should send an email when the job finishes.

+# Project Status

+`sge-cloud-plugin` was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.
+The immediate goal is to prove the feasibility of submitting SGE jobs from Jenkins.
+At this point, only the functional changes required to make it function with SGE have been implemented.
+As you see below, the GUI labels still say "LSF", not "SGE".
+Even the name of the plugin is still `lsf-cloud`.

+But it really does run with SGE and we are serious about using it in production with our company's Grid Engine compute farm.

+In the future I hope to integrate `sge-cloud-plugin` with `lsf-cloud-plugin` to create a single plugin supports both LSF and SGE.

 # Installation

 This plugin is not an official Jenkins plugin, so you must compile and load it yourself.
 After you clone the git repository, build it using Maven: